andju/andju-know/docs/sport/cycling/franconian-switzerland.md

 - [Waischenfeld](https://www.fraenkische-schweiz.com/detail/id=5f5772b65f7f9b38066ee666)

 ### Food and accommodation
 The breweries along the way offer Franconian dishes and unique, fresh beer.
-I can recommend *Brauerei Mager* in Pottenstein and *Gasthof Polsterbräu* in Nankendorf.
+I can recommend *Brauerei Mager*[^2] in Pottenstein and *Gasthof Polsterbräu*[^3] in Nankendorf.

-*Gutshof Mengersdorf* offers comfortable and clean rooms in a historic building, great breakfast and friendly personnel: Clear recommendation!
-Bicycle storage: In a barn (locked).
+*Gutshof Mengersdorf*[^4] offers comfortable and clean rooms in a historic building, great breakfast and friendly personnel: Highly recommended!
+Bicycle storage: In a (locked) barn.

 ## Day 2: Mengersdorf - Bamberg